The Year 10 pupils spent a day at St Mary’s in their science department examining the theme of life on Mars though biology, chemistry and physics.

-“In physics, the students took part in experiments based on the atmosphere of the planets and we also looked at software which is available to the public to identify new planets.
+“In physics, the pupils took part in experiments based on the atmosphere of the planets and we also looked at software which is available to the public to identify new planets.

-“It’s been really interesting,” said student Zul-Norain Zab who hopes to follow a career in science.
+“It’s been really interesting,” said pupil Zul-Norain Zab who hopes to follow a career in science.
 “We were looking at the different reactions to temperatures on fish, as they would affect people.”